carnisj/bcdi/CONTRIBUTING.md

 - [Submit a pull request][pr].
 - Wait for your pull request to be reviewed and merged.

-\* If you committed to your main branch, you may consider first rebasing it on the upstream main:
+\* If you committed to your main branch, you need first to rebase it on the upstream main:
  - `git fetch upstream`
  - `git checkout main`